 Margin of Safety = 33% = ($89,826 – $60,000) / $89,826

-Using the Margin of Safety Formula for Corporations & Stocks:
+Calculating the Margin of Safety for Stocks

-The usual formula for estimating future Free Cash Flows is the Discounted Cash Flow Method.
+The formula for estimating future Free Cash Flows is the Discounted Cash Flow Method.
 Here is an example of a simple Discounted Cash flow Method

 - Then calculate the NPV of these cash flows by dividing it by the discount rate.

-- Add up all the NPV’s of the free cash flows.
+- Add up all the NPVs of the free cash flows.

 - Multiply the 10th year with 12 to get the sell-off value.

-Note: the NPV refers to the Net Present Value or the present value of money.
+Note: NPV refers to the Net Present Value or the present value of money.
 You calculate the Net Present Value by subtracting the discount rate from the future value of the money and multiplying it by the number of years you are measuring.

-The Margin of Safety – What You Should Pay for A Stock
+The Margin of Safety.
+What You Should Pay for A Stock

-Warren Buffett likes a margin of safety of over 30%, meaning the stock price could drop by 30% and he would still not lose money.
+Warren Buffett likes a margin of safety of over 30%, meaning the stock price could drop by 30%, and he would still not lose money.

 All value investors need to understand that the margin of safety is only an estimate of a stock’s risk and profit potential.
-There are many risks that fundamental analysis cannot estimate including politics, regulatory actions, technological developments, natural disasters, popular opinion, and market moves.
+There are many risks that fundamental analysis cannot estimate, including politics, regulatory actions, technological developments, natural disasters, popular opinion, and market moves.

 The margin of safety you use is the level of risk you are comfortable with.